Instant Pot Beef Ramen Bowls

 • 1 lb. thawed beef stew meat seasoned with salt and pepper

-• 32 ounces ramen broth
+• 32 ounces ramen broth or beef broth

 • 2 packages Instant Ramen noodles save one seasoning packet